 If your FAFSA is selected for verification and you did not use IRS Data Retrieval initially, you may still update the student and/or parent financial information reported on the FAFSA using the IRS Data Retrieval Tool.
 Using IRS Data Retrieval will get your confirmed tax data to UST much faster than requesting a tax transcript, but not every taxpayer will be able to use this method.

 Taxpayers will not be able to use IRS Data Retrieval if:

 - They owe tax and must "pay in" to the IRS

 - They are married but their filing status is Head of Household

 - Their tax filing status is Married Filing Separately

 Requesting a Tax Return Transcript:

 If the student and/or parent(s) are not able to use the IRS data retrieval tool to update the FAFSA, they may request a federal income tax return transcript online at www.irs.gov or by calling (800)908-9946.
-Tax transcripts are not available for 2-3 weeks after a tax return has been filed and it will take approximately 5-10 days from the time the request is made for the transcript to be mailed to you.
-Once you receive your mailed transcript, please provide a copy to the Financial Aid Office.
+Tax transcripts are not available for 2-3 weeks after a tax return has been filed.
+If you create an account online you may be able to access your tax transcript immediately and print a copy for your records.
+Otherwise, it will take approximately 5-10 days from the time the request is made for the transcript to be mailed to you.
+Once you receive your transcript, either by mail or online, please provide a copy to the Financial Aid Office.